python/cpython/Doc/library/sys.rst

    an underscore, and are not described here.
 Regardless of its contents, :data:`sys.implementation` will not change during a run of the interpreter, nor between implementation versions.
 (It may change between Python language versions, however.)
-See `PEP 421` for more information.
+See :pep:`421` for more information.

    .. versionadded:: 3.3